2005Emmanuel/ContactForm-API/README.md

 # ContactForm-API
-This is a RESTFUL API that sends the data entered in a contact form to the server.
+This is a RESTFUL API that sends the data entered in a contact form to the server and sends an Email to the developer's Mail account .

 # Getting Started
-  To get the service up and running, follow the steps below:
+  To get the service up and running locally, follow the steps below:

    1. clone the project by using the command below in your terminal